How to train a custom text classification model

 Before you train your model, you need:

-- A successfully created project with a configured Azure blob storage account.
+- A successfully created project with a configured Azure blob storage account,

 Before you start the training process, labeled documents in your project are divided into a training set and a testing set.
 Each one of them serves a different function.
 The training set is used in training the model, this is the set from which the model learns the class/classes assigned to each document.
 The testing set is a blind set that is not introduced to the model during training but only during evaluation.
 After the model is trained successfully, it is used to make predictions from the documents in the testing set.
 Based on these predictions, the model's evaluation metrics will be calculated.
 It is recommended to make sure that all your classes are adequately represented in both the training and testing set.

 - Automatically splitting the testing set from training data: The system will split your labeled data between the training and testing sets, according to the percentages you choose.
-The system attempts to have a representation of all classes in your training set.
+The system will attempt to have a representation of all classes in your training set.
 The recommended percentage split is 80% for training and 20% for testing.

 If you choose the Automatically splitting the testing set from training data option, only the data assigned to training set will be split according to the percentages provided.

 - Use a manual split of training and testing data: This method enables users to define which labeled documents should belong to which set.
+This step is only enabled if you have added documents to your testing set during data labeling.

 To start training your model from within the Language Studio: